-Yet whether you are the executive indulging in your 3rd expresso by 11am or the health minded yogi who swears only by the benefits of tea, the differences between the two may just surprise you.
+Yet whether you are the executive indulging in your 3rd espresso by 11 am or the health-minded yogi who swears only by the benefits of tea, the differences between the two may just surprise you.

 The first obvious analysis when looking at both products is that both contain health benefits.

-Additionally caffeine has been known to relief constricting blood vessels in the brain – reducing migraines.
+Additionally, caffeine has been known to relieve constricting blood vessels in the brain - reducing migraines.

 Findings in the study by the National Cancer Institute, however, suggested that tea contains antioxidants and potential cancer-fighting properties.

-It would seem though that consumers need to be weary of the kind of tea they purchase – as each contains different levels of benefit.
+It would seem though that consumers need to be wary of the kind of tea they purchase – as each contains different levels of benefit.

-The most beneficial of the teas is green, which in addition to teas already great benefits has the potential to protect DNA cells.
+...which in addition to tea's already great benefits has the potential to protect DNA cells.

-Yet whether you are a coffee or tea advocate, there are 2 major rules that goes across both products – over-consumption and additives.
+Yet whether you are a coffee or tea advocate, there are 2 major rules that go across both products – over-consumption and additives.